Dr Pedro Fidelman

 Before joining the University of the Sunshine Coast, Dr Pedro Fidelman was a Research Fellow with the Australian Research Council Centre of Excellence for Coral Reef Studies at James Cook University (2008–2011).
 Prior to that, in Brazil, he held postdoc positions with the Centre for Sustainable Development of the University of Brasilia and ITA Institute of Technology (2007–2008).

-Pedro's research focuses, in a broad sense, on environmental governance, with special focus on institutional and policy analysis.
-More specifically, Pedro is interested in the systems of regulations, norms, decision making processes and property rights (also known as institutions) that govern human–environment interactions; and how these institutions may be designed and changed to improve the governance of human–environment systems.
+Pedro's research focuses, in a broad sense, on the social and institutional dimensions of environmental change, with special focus on institutional and policy analysis.
+More specifically, Pedro is interested in the systems of regulations, norms, decision making processes and property rights (also known as institutions) that mediate human–environment interactions; and how these institutions may be designed and reformed to facilitate societal response to environmental change.
 He is also interested in examining the process of policy making and associated social and political actors and contextual factors.
-Particular areas of experience include coastal and marine social–ecological systems, climate change adaptation, and catchment and water management.
+Particular areas of experience include coastal and marine social–ecological systems, climate change adaptation, natural resource management and common-pool resources.
 The geographic scope of his research includes Australia, Brazil and the Asia–Pacific region.

-- Fellow, Earth System Governance Project, International Human Dimension Program on Global Environment Change, 2009
+- Earth System Governance Project, International Human Dimension Program on Global Environment Change, Fellow since 2009

 - University of Tasmania Visiting Scholarship, 2012